Find Affordable College Courses

 The following schools top our list of the Most Popular History Bachelor's Degree Colleges.

-Our 2023 rankings named University of South Carolina - Columbia the most popular school in South Carolina for history students working on their bachelor’s degree.
+Our analysis found University of South Carolina - Columbia to be the most popular school for history students who want to pursue a bachelor’s degree in South Carolina.
 UofSC is a fairly large public school located in the medium-sized city of Columbia.

 About 45% of the students majoring in history at the school are women while 55% are male.